-- In its current charge control, ORR has pass-through arrangements in place for Network Rail's cumulo rates costs.
-However, the intention was for any differences between forecast and actual rate costs to be taken into account in the next charge control.514 - A21.63 Therefore, even though most other UK regulators have (or have had) some allowance for changes in business rates, in practice they take two years to implement and/or have quite high thresholds.
-As our charge controls span three years, it is likely any pass-through effects for a particular charge control period would need to be considered in the following charge control period, which would not be consistent with the forward-looking nature of the cost estimates on which we need to base our charge controls. - A21.64 In light of the above and the fact that there is only limited uncertainty over BT's cumulo rate costs for the charge control period, we do not consider it would be appropriate to adopt pass-through arrangements for BT's cumulo costs.
+- Similarly, the CAA allow Heathrow Airport to pass-through 80% of any changes to its rate costs from the 2017 rating revaluation.
+In practice these corrections usually take place two years later.
+523 - Ofwat considers business rates to be a controllable cost.
+In previous price reviews mechanisms were in place to allow water companies to reflect higher rates than allowed in their final determination.
+However, the threshold for this adjustment is quite high and is unlikely to be raised on business rates alone.
+Ofwat has proposed removing this mechanism for business rates for its next price control.524 - In its current charge control, ORR has pass-through arrangements in place for Network Rail's cumulo rates costs.
+However, the intention was for any differences between forecast and actual rate costs to be taken into account in the next charge control.525 - A21.64 Therefore, even though most other UK regulators have (or have had) some allowance for changes in business rates, in practice they take two years to implement and/or have quite high thresholds.
+As our charge controls span three years, it is likely any pass-through effects for a particular charge control period would need to be considered in the following charge control period, which would not be consistent with the forward-looking nature of the cost estimates on which we need to base our charge controls. - A21.65 In light of the above and the fact that there is only limited uncertainty over BT's cumulo rate costs for the charge control period, we do not consider it would be appropriate to adopt pass-through arrangements for BT's cumulo costs.